RU-CS440-SUMMER2018/assignment1/README.md

     python3 $PRACSYS_PATH/python/report_server.py numMazes pathsPerMaze outputFile

 * `numMazes` is the number of mazes you want to report
-* `pathsPerMaze` are teh number of paths per maze you want to report
+* `pathsPerMaze` is the number of paths per maze you want to report
 * `outputFile` is the file where your report will be saved after all paths of each maze complete
-* mazes are differentiated by the file of the maze, the heuristic function used, and the hueristic weight used
+* mazes are differentiated by the file of the maze, the heuristic function used, and the heuristic weight used

 The default port is 8080, if you want to use another port, change the value of `port` in `$PRACSYS_PATH/python/report.py`